Infami13/Stellaris-Builds/4.5/Virtual-Ring-Servitors/guide.md

 | <img width="52" height="52" alt="image" src="https://github.com/user-attachments/assets/08f41c97-2489-4b50-98af-ca629f378ed6" /> | Battleships |

 Then, we continue engineering research until we draw Mega-Engineering as an option.
 If we were able to maintain a healthy Alloy production, we will be able to repair our Ringworld Segments almost as soon as we finish researching Mega-Engineering.

+### Onward

+The build is pretty flexible from here, so try different combinations of Traditions and Colony setups.
+Virtuality tends to benefit from a low colony count (about 8), so extra colonies and expansion can be vassalized as Scholariums for extra research without penalties to Empire Size or Virtual Job Efficiency.